 Shelly D. Spicer, Notary Public

-My career began with my Bachelors Degree in Criminology and worked as a parole officer.
-I retired in 2008.
+I began my career with a Bachelors Degree in Criminology and I worked as a parole officer until I retired in 2008.
 I wanted to continue to learn and grow and I was drawn to the Notary Program.
 I was commissioned as a Notary Public in 2010.
 I have enjoyed my married and family life while working on my career.
-I am a new member of Rotary and I have been involved with King Haven House on Peardonville for fourteen years.
+I am a new member of Rotary and I have been involved with King Haven House on Peardonville Road, in Abbotsford for fourteen years.